Constantin Frățilă: Club career

 Frățilă also won two Cupa României with Dinamo.
 In the 1964 final, coach Ionescu played him for the entire match, and he scored a goal in their 5–3 victory over rivals Steaua București, but in the 1968 final, coach Bazil Marian did not use him in the 3–1 win against Rapid București.
 Frățilă played in 11 European Cup matches in which he scored seven goals and one game in the UEFA Cup Winners' Cup.
 In the 1963–64 European Cup campaign, he helped Dinamo get past East Germany champion, Motor Jena, being eliminated in the next phase by Real Madrid against whom he scored a goal in a 5–3 loss.
 In the 1965–66 edition he scored two goals against Denmark's champion, Boldklubben 1909 which helped Dinamo advance to the next round.
 There, they were eliminated by the winners of the previous two seasons of the competition, Inter Milan, but he scored a goal in the historical 2–1 victory in the first leg, after which he said:"I scored a goal against Inter, can you believe it?
 I scored against the best defense in the world.
 It is the biggest satisfaction of my life".
 During his 10 seasons spent at Dinamo, Frățilă scored six league goals in the derby against Steaua, including a brace in a 3–2 victory.
 However, in a 1967 Bucharest Cup match against them he suffered an injury which kept him off the field for a year and a half.

 In 1970 he went to play for Argeș Pitești where in his second season he helped them win the Divizia A title, contributing with seven goals scored in the 17 matches coaches Titus Ozon and Florin Halagian used him.
 After spending one season at Sportul Studențesc București, he went to play in Cyprus in the 1973–74 season alongside compatriot Mihai Mocanu, winning the title and the cup.
-Frățilă returned to Romania at Chimia Râmnicu Vâlcea where he made his last Divizia A appearance on 20 November 1974 in a 1–0 victory against Sportul Studențesc, totaling 221 matches with 95 goals scored in the competition.
+Frățilă returned to Romania at Chimia Râmnicu Vâlcea where he made his last Divizia A appearance on 20 November 1974 in a 1–0 victory against Sportul Studențesc, totaling 221 matches with 95 goals in the competition.
 He ended his career in 1975 at Divizia C team, Sirena București.